Impactful pedagogy: 10 culturally responsive teaching examples

 In her book Culturally Responsive Teaching and the Brain, Zaretta Hammond defines culturally responsive teaching as “an educator’s ability to recognize students’ cultural displays of learning and meaning making and respond positively and constructively with teaching moves that use cultural knowledge as a scaffold to connect what the students know to new concepts and content in order to promote effective information processing.
 All the while, the educator understands the importance of having a social-emotional connection to the student in order to create a safe space for learning” (National Equity Project).

 Additionally, Hammond refers to the Culture Tree, which is composed of three parts.
-The surface culture, or the layer represented by branches and leaves, refers to those concrete and observable behavioral aspects and patterns such as food, clothing, and music.
+The surface culture, or the layer represented by branches and leaves, refers to concrete and observable behavioral aspects and patterns such as food, clothing, and music.
 The shallow culture—the trunk—refers to the everyday interactions and social norms that are often unspoken beliefs and rules.
 Deep culture—the roots—is guided by values and ethics.
 Deep culture is accompanied by intense emotional impact, thus affecting how we learn new information.
 Culture provides all of us a sense of community and belonging.
 So when educators recognize and acknowledge students’ frames of reference, prior experiences, and cultural knowledge as a way to support or scaffold learning, the results can be exponential.

 Culturally responsive teaching is a learner-centric approach that helps affirm a student’s place in the world and supports them in developing a sense of identity and individuality.
 It was originally developed with a primary focus on students from historically marginalized communities, aiming to center and validate their cultural backgrounds.
 When students from these communities see themselves reflected positively in the curriculum, they feel a greater sense of belonging and are more likely to engage actively in their learning process (Ladson-Billings, 1995).
 This intrinsic motivation is key to empowering them and fostering confidence in pursuing their academic goals.

 Culturally responsive pedagogy helps to forge emotional and personal connections to learning, which are vital for the brain to learn.
 Valuing students’ cultural identities boosts their resilience and sense of self-efficacy, leading to better academic performance and a more positive approach to learning.
-They become more invested in setting and reaching high academic expectations.
+They become more invested in setting and reaching high expectations.

 Additionally, recognizing and addressing social barriers that often disrupt education is integral to the implementation of culturally responsive pedagogy.
 Through this, teachers can create an inclusive learning environment where all students feel supported and empowered to overcome obstacles and achieve positive outcomes (Rodriguez, Jones, Pang, & Park, 2004).